mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How do I make the connections?
 - What are some standard communication rates?
 - How many devices can talk to each other?
 What is the direction of communication?
-- Is it syncronous or asynchronous?
+- Is it synchronous or asynchronous?
 - Since there's no clock, how is data read?
 - What is oversampling?
 How is it implemented?
 Why is it needed?
 What are some common oversample rates for UART?